frostyrez/CS50AI/search/degrees/readme.md

 ## Usage
 python degrees.py small

-(a "large" directory was also used comprising the entirety of IMDb's database where: movies.csv had 344,277 rows people.csv had 1,044,500 rows stars.csv had 1,189,595 rows unfortunately its 56 MBs exceed github's limit)
+(a "large" directory was also used comprising the entirety of IMDb's database where:
+movies.csv had 344,277 rows
+people.csv had 1,044,500 rows
+stars.csv had 1,189,595 rows
+Unfortunately its 56 MBs exceed github's limit)